h-havenga/jekyll/_posts/2018-05-16-msc-in-a-poster.markdown

 read -p "World map created.
 Lets create a map of South-Africa.
 Press enter to continue "

 ####################################################################
-#Now we need to create a contoured map from the netcdf file for SA #
+#Now we need to create a map from the netcdf file for SA           #
 ####################################################################
 out='hail_composite_globe.ps'
 topo=./ETOPO1_Ice_g_gmt4.grd